-Evaluation of the parenting capacities is completed in the context of expertise either in the youth court or in the context of child custody in Superior Court.
+Evaluation of parenting capacities is completed in the context of an expertise either in youth court (child protection) or in Superior Court (child custody).
 It involves the assessment of various components, such as the parent's capacity to fufill security, stability, stimulation, affection, material, education needs.

 Following the parents' separation, a psycholegal expertise can be requested in order to assess the parenting capacities of the parents, the psychological functioning of the children and the capacity of the parents to respond in their way to these needs.
-The latter assessment aims also at determining the living environment and access to each of parent that will enhance the development of the child.
+The latter assessment aims also at determining what would be the healthier living environment for the child and access to each of his parent that would enhance his development.

 In high conflict separations, some parents in the aim of protecting the children from the other parent, will devalue the image of the other parent, to the point where this parent can become hated and rejected by the child.
 The rejected parent then tries to regain access to his/her children.
 The alienating parent may consciously or unconsciously convey to the child that the other parent is not able to meet their needs.
 The child may be impacted in various ways.
 In the most severe case, the alienated child can cease contact completely with the rejected parent.